FOR THOSE PLANNING TO VISIT THE ROCK

 _________________

-We're planning a group Odyssey 2008 around a flag raising on Corregidor at 0830 hrs, 16 February 2008.
-This simple action commemorates the 63d Anniversary of the Retaking of Corregidor by The Rock Force.
-Also, there will be individual visits there by Society members.
-Contact us for details at
+We're planning a group around a flag raising on Corregidor at 0830 hrs, 16 February 2010.
+This simple action commemorates the 65th Anniversary of the Retaking of Corregidor by The Rock Force.
+Also, there will be individual visits there by members.

 ARRIVING IN MANILA